 The first victim of the facehuggers are said to be the rhinos that are also indigenous to Ryushi.
 Ackland and York, the human characters who first encounter them, come across a comatose rhino (implying the facehugger had already been and done its job) but it doesn’t specify how much time had passed between their discovery and when the Predator pod carrying the eggs crashed.

 The span of time that the life-cycle seemed to take was inconsistent throughout the script, although in general it did seem sped up to a matter of hours.
 The Queen facehugger is the only one that seems to take a lengthy period of at least 12 hours which is shorter than presented in Alien 3.

-The Aliens are portrayed as being quite ruthless but as also frequently taking hostages.
+The Aliens are portrayed as being quite ruthless but as also frequently taking hosts.
 Briggs also brings them across as intelligent and often stealthy.
-When Kamen, the head mechanic, is discovered cocooned in the hive he comments on the fact that the Aliens snapped him legs so they could fit him into the cocoon.
+When Kamen, the head mechanic, is discovered cocooned in the hive he comments on the fact that the Aliens snapped his legs so they could fit him into the cocoon.

 In one situation an Alien becomes trapped by the tail in a door.
-It is able to snap off its tail to escape, “like a lizard.”
+It is able to snap off its tail in order to escape, much”like a lizard.”
 The Aliens in the script are shown to be able to perceive holograms as Hiroko uses a holographic ninja swordsmen program (that she uses to train) to distract the Aliens when she’s attempting to evade them.

 The Warriors/Dones make frequent use of their tails as a weapon too.
 In one circumstance an Alien uses its tail to stab the chest of one of the colonists and in a battle with the Predators, uses it to disable the wrist computers of the Predators.